Blinded by Eternity

 The Fourth of July is here.
 And with it comes a lot of mixed emotions.
 I was raised in American nationalism all through my life into my early 20s.
 I grew up with my life being shaped by 9/11, and the wave of American pride and nationalism that came after it.
 I watched my father…

-Something went wrong.
+Keep readingSomething went wrong.
 Please refresh the page and/or try again.

-Abeka Abuse Anxiety authoritarian parenting Belief Bible biblical patriarchy Book Book Review Child Abuse Child Parent Relationships Children Christianity Christian Nationalism Church Corporal Punishment Deconstruction depression Discipline Donald Trump Doug Phillips Elisabeth Elliot Evangelical exvangelical Ezzo Faith Family Family dynamics Family Dysfunction Fear Fundamentalism Gary Ezzo God Growing Kids God's Way Guilt Hell Homeschool Home School Homeschooling HSLDA IFB John Macarthur Kids Leave Loud Marriage Mental Health Morality Obedience obedience to authority pain parental authority Parent child relationships Parenting Passion and Purity Patriarchy PCC Pensacola Christian College Pensacola Christian College politics Punishment purity Purity Cuture quiverfull Raising Children Religion salvation Scripture Sex Sexuality sin theology Traditionalism Traditional Marriage Roles Trump Young Earth Creationism
+Abeka Abuse Anxiety authoritarian parenting Belief Bible biblical patriarchy Book Book Review Child Abuse Child Parent Relationships Children Christianity Christian Nationalism Church Corporal Punishment Deconstruction depression Discipline Donald Trump Doug Phillips Elisabeth Elliot Evangelical exvangelical Ezzo Faith Family Family dynamics Family Dysfunction Fear Fundamentalism Gary Ezzo gender God Growing Kids God's Way Guilt Hell Homeschool Home School Homeschooling HSLDA John Macarthur Kids Leave Loud Marriage Mental Health Morality Obedience obedience to authority pain parental authority Parent child relationships Parenting Passion and Purity Patriarchy PCC Pensacola Christian College Pensacola Christian College politics Punishment purity Purity Cuture quiverfull Raising Children Religion salvation Scripture Sex Sexuality sin theology Traditionalism Traditional Marriage Roles Trump Young Earth Creationism